Injust/dmoj/README.md

 # dmoj
-A small collection of solutions to problems on the [Don Mills Online Judge](https://dmoj.ca)
+A small collection of solutions to problems on [DMOJ](https://dmoj.ca)